Hide code cell source

 amrdata.clustering_cutoff = 0.7 # SHOULDN'T MATTER (only flag in rectangles)

-Finally, the flagregions below specify three regions with each spatial_region specified based on the extent of the A, B and C grids:
+Finally, the flagregions below specify four regions with each spatial_region specified based on the extent of the domain and the A, B and C grids.
+In each case minlevel = maxlevel is set to the desired AMR level on this grid, imposing exactly this level of refinement.

 # ---------------